kkwong44/brainpower/README.md

 * The site is aim to run on all devices
 * Accessibility has been incorporated into the design

+Chrome developer tools were used to achieved the above.
+It enables to see the site responsive to different devices and shows where it can improve accessibilities.
 ___

 ## Features